-Xbox One S vs Xbox One: Is it worth buying either console with Project Scorpio specs now unveiled?
+Xbox One S vs Xbox One: Is it worth buying either console with Xbox One X now fully unveiled?
 TrustedReviews has put together everything you need to know.

-If you don't already own one, though, it's definitely worth considering a purchase.
-However, with Xbox Project Scorpio only a few months from launch, it makes things a little more complicated.
+If you don’t already own one, though, it’s definitely worth considering a purchase.
+However, with Xbox One X only a few months from launch, it makes things a little more complicated.
 TrustedReviews has broken down everything you need to know about the two consoles below, for anybody considering picking it up.

 Xbox One S Price: How much should you pay?